 - Vinten Vision model 100, 6, and 3 Tripods

 - Agile 18 and 6e Tripods and heads

 Students will stay in one of the Anderson University residence halls which house two campers per room.
 A full-time Residence Hall Director and Resident Assistants are also on site.
 The Resident Assistants are Anderson University students who are currently majoring in Communication Arts or recent graduates.

 Olt Student Center

-Located on University Boulevard, Olt Student Center houses the Marketplace, Raven’s Haven, Mocha Joe’s (coffeehouse), the Corner Pocket (game room), private dining rooms, and the campus bookstore.
+Located on University Boulevard, Olt Student Center houses the Marketplace, The Haven, Mocha Joe’s (coffeehouse), game room, private dining rooms, and the campus bookstore.

 What is Filmmakers Camp?

 This is an extraordinary and innovative week-long introduction to the profession of filmmaking designed especially for high school students.
 The unique program was developed by Anderson University Communication Arts faculty.
 It is sponsored and held at Anderson University in Anderson, Indiana.

 Where will the camp be held?

 Filmmakers Camp will take place on the campus of Anderson University in Anderson, Ind.
 (35 miles northeast of Indianapolis).